Early College High School (Laredo, Texas): History

 On December 16, 2016, The LISD Board of Trustees officially named the Early College High School after Board Member Hector “Tito” Garcia during a dedication ceremony.
 The new name brought along some controversy among students, as some wanted to graduate with the original name.

-On September 29, 2017 Hector J. Garcia Early College High School was named a Blue Ribbon School for the first time.
+On September 29, 2017, Hector J. Garcia Early College High School was named a National Blue Ribbon School.
+The school received the designation for a second time on September 22, 2023.

-On September 22, 2023 Héctor J. García Early College High School was named a Blue Ribbon School for the second time.

 Academics

 Héctor J. García Early College High at TAMIU currently offers 3 AP courses: